jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 One case where the `cf push` command arguments are helpful is in a project that has multiple deployment targets.
 If multiple deploy jobs try to use the same route, as specified in the project manifest, a conflict occurs.
 To avoid conflicts, you can use `cf push` followed by the host name argument `-n` and a route name to specify a route.
 By modifying the deployment script for individual stages, you can avoid conflicts without using the manifest file.

----
-<a name="pipeline"></a>
-##The Delivery Pipeline service

-The Build & Deploy feature uses the IBM Delivery Pipeline for Bluemix (the Delivery Pipeline service).

 <a name="service"></a>
 ###Bluemix and the Delivery Pipeline service

+The Build & Deploy feature uses the IBM Delivery Pipeline for Bluemix (the Delivery Pipeline service).
 To make the most of the Delivery Pipeline service's integration with Bluemix, add the service to your targeted Bluemix spaces.
 For more information about the service, [see Getting started with IBM Continuous Delivery Pipeline for Bluemix][3].
 For information about possible charges to your account, [see the Bluemix pricing overview][4].

-<a name="multi"></a>
-###Multistage deployment

-You can configure Bluemix DevOps Services projects to deploy to multiple Bluemix spaces.
-For example, you might configure three stages: one that deploys to a development space, another that deploys to a staging space, and a third that deploys to a production space.

-If your deployment stages all attempt to use the route specified in your project manifest, there will be a route collision.
-For more information on preventing route collisions when deploying to multiple stages, [see the Manifests section][6].

-By default, every time a build is completed or deploys in the Delivery Pipeline service, a deployment is automatically initiated.
-In later deployer stages, automatic deployment happens when a build is successfully deployed to the preceding stage.

-If automatic building and deployment are not enabled for your project, you can still use multistage deployment.
-However, you must manually deploy builds

 <a name="logs"></a>
 ###Logging

-You can view the logs for your Build & Deploy stages on the Stage Job History page.
-Click a build or deployment, or click **View logs and history**.
+You can view the logs for your Build & Deploy jobs on the Stage Job History page.
+Click a job, or click **View logs and history**.

 ![Locations that open history pages from Advanced Build & Deploy][5]

 In addition to logs, you can view unit test results, generated artifacts, and code changes for any build job.

+---
+<a name="manual"></a>
+##Deployment from the web IDE

+While you're working in the directory that contains your `manifest.yml file`, you can deploy whatever is in the web IDE workspace to Bluemix by using the Play button in the Run Bar.
+Remember: When you deploy with the Run Bar, you deploy the current state of your code in the web IDE.
+Build &amp; Deploy deploys from what is checked into the repository.

+You can configure web IDE deployment and Build &amp; Deploy's Pipeline to use different app names.
+Then, you can use the web IDE deployment for a personal test environment and Pipeline for a team integration environment.
+The web IDE saves deployment launch configurations; you can access them via the dropdown menu in the Run Bar.

+Whether you are using command-line tools or the web IDE, both methods are effective for rapid, solo development.
+You might prefer the added security of having automatic deployment by using Pipeline so that you can control what is being pushed.
+By using automatic deployment, you know that the code that is running in the app matches a known state in the repository.
+In contrast, the web IDE deploys whatever is in your working directory when you push.

+<a name="runbar"></a>
+###The Run Bar explained

+![Annotated Run Bar screenshot][7]

+1. **Status area:** See which launch configuration is selected and the deployment status of your app here.
+If your project doesn't contain any launch configurations, click the dropdown menu and then **CREATE NEW** to create one.
+2. **Play button:** Manually deploy your app using the currently selected launch configuration.
+3. **Stop button:** Stop a running application.
+4. **Open URL button:** Open a running application.

 <!--